-- 1. This position paper discusses the definition of the term "Bio-Based" as concerning nutrients only, and as used in "Bio-Based fertiliser" or "Bio-Based fertilising product" or "Bio-Based nutrient".
-This position paper does not discuss the definition of "Fertiliser" because this is covered by the EU Fertilising Products Regulation 2019/1009 (FPR) or national fertiliser regulations. - "Bio-based" should be defined as is in CEN 16575 (August 2014): "derived from biomass ... excluding material embedded in geological formations and/or fossilised ...
-May have undergone physical, chemical or biological treatment". - It is considered that this definition includes "thermochemical" treatment. - It is noted that this definition includes biomass materials which have undergone no processing, e.g. plant parts or raw manure. - It is noted that, following this definition, chemicals or energy used in processing are not assessed, but if such chemicals form part of the final product brought to the market then this product will be "Partly Bio-Based" if they exceed the tolerance rules as proposed below.
-Assessment of chemicals and energy used in processing can be included in Life Cycle Analysis of chemicals and energy (see prEN 18027). - In coherence with the European Commission Communication (COM(222)682) and the Waste Hierarchy, the priority should be Bio-Based Fertilisers derived from organic wastes and byproducts. - It is clarified that this includes derived from municipal wastewater, food industry processing wastewaters, etc., which are mainly of biological origin but also include some non-biological inputs (e.g. phosphates in cleaning products or phosphate food additives), but not purely industrial wastewaters (e.g. phosphates recovered from metal processing or microchip etching).
-The latter may be covered by some other vocabulary, such as "recycled nutrients" or "recovered nutrients". - 4.
-As an overall principle, a nutrient product in which only part of the declared nutrients is bio-based should be labelled as a "Partly Bio-Based" or "X% Bio-Based" and the % bio-based should be specified.
+- A. This position paper discusses the definition of the term "Bio-Based" as concerning nutrients only, and as used in "Bio-Based fertiliser" or "Bio-Based fertilising product" or "Bio-Based nutrient".
+This position paper does not discuss the definition of "Fertiliser" because this is covered by the EU Fertilising Products Regulation 2019/1009 (FPR) or national fertiliser regulations. - B. "Bio-based" should be defined as is in CEN 16575 (August 2014): "derived from biomass ... excluding material embedded in geological formations and/or fossilised ...
+May have undergone physical, chemical or biological treatment".

-Tolerances for % contents of bio-based nutrients (+ organic carbon) should be defined:
+It is considered that this definition includes "thermochemical" treatment.

+It is noted that this definition includes biomass materials which have undergone no processing, e.g. plant parts or raw manure.

+It is noted that, following this definition, chemicals or energy used in processing are not assessed, but if such chemicals remain in or react into the final product then they will result in the product being only "Partly Bio-Based" (subject to 'Tolerance' see below).
+Assessment of chemicals and energy used in processing can be included in Life Cycle Analysis of chemicals and energy (see prEN 18027).

+C. In coherence with the European Commission Communication (COM(222)682) and the Waste Hierarchy, the priority should be Bio-Based Fertilisers derived from organic wastes and by-products.

+It is clarified that this includes derived from municipal wastewater, food industry processing wastewaters, etc., which are mainly of biological origin but also include some non-biological inputs (e.g. phosphates in cleaning products or phosphate food additives), but not purely industrial wastewaters (e.g. phosphates recovered from metal processing or microchip etching).
+The latter may be covered by some other vocabulary, such as "recycled nutrients" or "recovered nutrients".

+D. As an overall principle, a nutrient product in which only part of the declared nutrients is bio-based should be labelled as a "Partly Bio-Based".
+E.g., an inorganic fertiliser should only be termed "Bio-Based fertiliser" if the totality (see 'Tolerance' below) of its declared nutrients is bio-based.

-- if the nutrients of biological origin are > X%, then the term "Bio-Based" remains applicable (not "Partly Bio-Based").
-Below this tolerance, the material should be termed "Partly Bio-Based" or "X% Bio-Based".
-(X) could be >90 % bio-based DW (to be discussed), - if the nutrients of biological origin are < Y%, then the term "Partly Bio-Based" cannot be used.
-(Y) could be <10% bio-based DW (to be discussed), - The indicated "% bio-based" should be accurate to a certain measurement and variation tolerance, could be 10% variation (to be discussed). - 5.
-Where only one or two of the declared nutrient elements in a fertiliser are "Bio-Based" it should be acceptable to indicate "Bio-Based" for these elements only, subject to the points above concerning minimum bio-based content and the use of the terms "Partly Bio-Based" or "X% Bio-based" for each concerned nutrient. - 6.
-For defining the "Bio-Based content", we suggest following EN 16575 (August 2014) (2.4) "fraction of a product that is derived from biomass.
+- E. Where only one or two of the declared nutrient elements in a fertiliser are "Bio-Based" it should be acceptable to indicate "Bio-Based" for these elements only, subject to the points above concerning minimum bio-based content and the use of the term "Partly Bio-Based" for each concerned nutrient. - F. For defining the "Bio-Based content", we suggest to follow EN 16575 (August 2014) (2.4) "fraction of a product that is derived from biomass.
 Normally expressed as a percentage of the total mass of the product".
 This should be taken as % dry weight (DW).
-As above, the fraction coming from municipal and similar wastewaters should be considered to be totally derived from biomass. - 7.
-Calculation of the % "Bio-Based" in partly Bio-Based fertilisers.
-We propose that: - where a material is termed "inorganic" fertiliser or "mineral" fertiliser, this calculation should address the total dry mass of all nutrients present in the product and declared on the label (N, P, K, Ca, Mg, S, micronutrients). - where the material is termed "organic" or "organo-mineral" fertiliser, this calculation should apply to the total dry mass of these same (declared) nutrients plus the mass of C-org.
+As above, the fraction coming from municipal and similar wastewaters should be considered to be totally derived from biomass.

+G. Calculation of the "Bio-Based" % in "Partly Bio-Based fertilisers".

+We propose that:

+- where a material is termed "inorganic fertiliser" or "mineral fertiliser", this calculation should address the total dry mass of all nutrients present in the product and declared on the label (N, P, K, Ca, Mg, S, micronutrients).

+- where the material is termed "organic" or "organo-mineral" fertiliser, this calculation should apply to the total dry mass of these same (declared) nutrients plus the mass of C-org.
 Should be considered non-nutrient elements such as Si, Na.